dh-giang-vu/CarStockAPI/README.md

 ### 2. Run the project

-If using Visual Studio 2022, just open the project and click run normally (Ctrl + F5).
+If using Visual Studio 2022, just open the project and click the run button (Ctrl + F5).
 Otherwise, here is how to use .NET CLI to run this project:

 ```bash
 # Navigate to the root of CarStockAPI directory first, i.e. cd CarStockAPI